In Stock

 Choose a sunny position with at least 6 hours of direct sun daily, preferably with some afternoon shade to help reduce heat stress.
 Avoid planting in too much shade, as this can reduce fruiting and lead to weak, leggy growth.
 Good airflow is important to help prevent disease.

 Dig a hole wide and deep enough to spread the roots comfortably.
-Plant so the roots sit about 10 cm deep, with the crown just below the soil surface — no more than a few centimetres.
+Plant so the roots sit about 10 cm deep, with the crown just below the soil surface, no more than a few centimetres.
 Avoid planting too deeply, as this can cause rot.
 In poorly drained areas, create a small mound at the base of the planting hole and spread the roots over it, or plant in raised beds to improve drainage.

-Space canes 40–60 cm apart within rows, with 1.5 m between rows for airflow and maintenance.
+Space canes 40–60 cm apart within rows, with 1.5 metres between rows for airflow and maintenance.
 Backfill with soil or a soil-compost mix, firm gently around the roots to remove air pockets, and water thoroughly to settle the soil.

-Apply mulch around the base to retain moisture and suppress weeds, keeping it a few centimetres clear of the crown.
+After planting, apply mulch around the base to retain moisture and suppress weeds, keeping it a few centimetres clear of the crown.
 You can use straw, sugarcane mulch, or well-rotted compost or manure as a mulch layer.
 If using compost or manure alone, apply generously and reapply as needed to maintain coverage.

 For pots, use one cane per container at least 40 cm deep and wide, filled with premium potting mix enriched with compost or organic matter.
 After planting, apply a small amount of complete fertiliser and water well.
 Ensure good drainage and follow the same planting principles.